equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 }
 ```

-- `GET /api/v1/jobs` List name and state for all jobs
+- `GET /api/v1/jobs` Get states (with names and statuses) for all jobs
 - `GET /api/v1/jobs/{jobName}` Get state for a named job
 - `DELETE /api/v1/jobs/{jobName}` Delete a named job